mbulat/plutus/pull_request_template.md

 ### Development

-- [ ] Application changes have been tested thoroughly
+- [ x ] Application changes have been tested thoroughly
-- [ ] Automated tests covering modified code pass
+- [ x ] Automated tests covering modified code pass

 ### Security

-- [ ] Security impact of change has been considered
+- [ x ] Security impact of change has been considered
-- [ ] Code follows company security practices and guidelines
+- [ x ] Code follows company security practices and guidelines

 ### Code review

-- [ ] Pull request has a descriptive title and context useful to a reviewer.
+- [ x ] Pull request has a descriptive title and context useful to a reviewer.
 Screenshots or screencasts are attached as necessary
-- [ ] "Ready for review" label attached and reviewers assigned
+- [ x ] "Ready for review" label attached and reviewers assigned
 - [ ] Changes have been reviewed by at least one other contributor
-- [ ] Pull request linked to issue if applicable
+- [ x ] Pull request linked to issue if applicable